Noba21/real-time-object-detection/README.md

 pip install flask opencv-python torch torchvision
 ```
 ### **3 Download yolo**
-download the yolov3 "weight and cfig" file from the internt
+download the yolov3 "weight and cfg" file from the internt

 ### **4 Run the Application**
 ```bash